How to use Marketo data to build a dashboard your team can monitor

 The unique ID for your Static List can be found by selecting the 4 numerical digits after the letters “ST” in the URL presented in your browser’s address bar.
 Save those in a notepad.

 3. Create a data source in Klipfolio.
-Open your Klipfolio account (you can also do this with a free trial account) and go to Library > Data Sources and create a new one by selecting Marketo from the list of services.
+Open your Klipfolio account (you can also do this with a free trial) and go to Library > Data Sources and create a new one by selecting Marketo from the list of services.
 Enter the appropriate values from the steps above which should be saved in your notepad.

 For the REST request URL, you want it to look similar to: